SeLite/SeLite.github.io/TestFramework.md

 ### One stage GUI configuration ###
 <a href='Hidden comment: @TODO move to a page on its own: CreateExtensions '></a>This is only enabled for Selenium Core extensions that come with SeLite, but not for test frameworks.
 It enables the extension to add custom configuration fields, or to add custom options for existing configuration fields.
 Those new fields or new options (_keys_) are available in [SettingsInterface](SettingsInterface) immediately after start of Firefox.
 That is different to fields or options added by test frameworks, loaded through [BootstrapLoader](BootstrapLoader), which have effect only after running the first Selenese command.

 It requires that the extension is packaged as a Firefox add-on, rather than loaded through [BootstrapLoader](BootstrapLoader).
 The add-on has to be installed from an .xpi package, or through a proxy file as per [InstallFromSource](InstallFromSource).
 It has to have _SeLiteExtensionSequencerManifest.js_ with _preActivate_ handler, where it adds any custom fields.
-See source of e.g. _selite/auto-check/src/chrome/content/SeLiteExtensionSequencerManifest.js_.
+See source of e.g. _selite/auto-check/src/chrome/content/SeLiteExtensionSequencerManifest.js_<!-- TODO links -->.